Can I Eat Expired Apple Juice Frozen Concentrate?

 Expert Source

-"According to the FDA, frozen apple juice concentrate should be stored at 0°F or below and used within 6 to 12 months for best quality."
+"According to USDA guidelines, frozen apple juice concentrate can be stored in the freezer for up to 12 months for best quality."

 Fresh Apple Juice Frozen Concentrate